Yema T60: Powertrain

 Engine options for the Bojun or T60 is a 1.5 liter naturally aspirated engine and a 1.5 liter turbocharged engine.
-The 1.5 liter engine has a maximum power of 82kW, peak torque of 145 Nm, mated to a 5-speed manual transmission; maximum power 115 kW of 1.5T engine, peak torque is 215 Nm and mated to a CVT gearbox.
+The 1.5 liter engine has a maximum power of 82 kW, peak torque of 145 Nm, mated to a 5-speed manual transmission; maximum power 115 kW of 1.5T engine, peak torque is 215 Nm and mated to a CVT gearbox.

 EC60

 The Yema EC60, also known as the Yema Bojun EV is the electric variant of the T60 or Bojun.
 Levdeo also sells their own rebadged version as the Levdeo i9.

-The EC60 is powered by a 115kW/270N.m electric motor and a 66kWh lithium battery, good for a 105 km/h top speed.
-According to officials, the EC60 is offered with two variants, with NEDC maximum cruising range of 248 miles (400km) and 285 miles (460km) respectively.
+The EC60 is powered by a 115 kW/270N.m electric motor and a 66kWh lithium battery, good for a 105 km/h top speed.
+According to officials, the EC60 is offered with two variants, with NEDC maximum cruising range of 248 miles (400 km) and 285 miles (460 km) respectively.

 Styling controversies

 The Yema Bojun is controversial in terms of styling.
-Despite being significantly smaller and sitting in a lower segment, the Yema Bojun heavily resembles the Geely Boyue, and even the Bojun name was made to sound similar to Boyue.
+Despite being significantly smaller and sitting in a lower segment, the Yema Bojun heavily resembles the Geely Boyue or Proton X70, and even the Bojun name was made to sound similar to Boyue.